cerc-io/stack-orchestrator/app/data/stacks/build-support/README.md

 Success, gitea is properly initialized
 $
 ```

+Note: the above commands can take several minutes depending on the specs of your machine.

 ### 3. Configure the hostname gitea.local
 How to do this is OS-dependent but usually involves editing a `hosts` file.
 For example on Linux add this line to the file `/etc/hosts` (needs sudo):
 ```